crafting-dev/sandbox-action/README.md

 If a Github workflow was not configured with your repository, you can follow this [guide](https://docs.github.com/en/actions/quickstart#creating-your-first-workflow) or the below steps to issue a simple one:

-1. create a file .github/workflows/pullrequest.yaml
+1. Create a file .github/workflows/pullrequest.yaml
-2. fill the file with the below content:
+2. Fill the file with the below content:

 ```yaml
 name: PullRequest